-Nathan Phillips, Vice President
+Nathan Phillips, Director

-Nathan Phillips is an Associate Professor in the Department of Earth and Environment at Boston University, and Directs the Center for Energy and Environmental Studies at Boston University.
 Nathan commutes by bike between Auburndale and BU, rain or shine (except when roads are icy).

-Srdjan Nedeljkovic, Policy Adviser
+Srdjan Nedeljkovic, Director, Policy Adviser

 Dr. Nedeljkovic is an anesthesiologist and pain medicine specialist based at the Brigham and Women’s Hospital, a major teaching affiliate of Harvard Medical School in Boston, Massachusetts.
 He is the President of the Newton HighlandsNeighborhood Area Council and has served on the Newton Comprehensive Planning Advisory Committee and the Crystal Lake Task Force.
 He is a founding member and the Treasurer of the Crystal Lake Conservancy.
 He has served on Newton’s Mixed Use Task Force, on the Transportation Advisory Committee and Group and is a member of the Arborway Committee in Jamaica Plain.
 He has been a long-time member of Bike Newton, where he serves in the role of Policy Advisor.

-Nathan Aronow, Ride Coordinator/Webmaster
+Nathan Aronow, Vice President, Ride Coordinator, Web Administrator

 Maria Beatriz Arvelo, Art and Culture Liaison